 Whilst we’ve already had LEGO City Undercover to enjoy earlier in the year, it actually owes much to the conceptual foundations that were laid within the Dark Knight’s outing, having been the first within the series to feature voiced dialogue and an expansive open world to explore.

-It’s a humourous ride of thrills, puzzles and brawling combat, even though the script doesn’t necessarily prove as successful as Chase McCain’s debut.
-Those that have played any previous entries within the series will be familiar with the wholesome LEGO experience that Traveller’s Tales provide.
+It’s a humorous ride of thrills, puzzles and brawling combat, even though the script doesn’t necessarily prove as successful as Chase McCain’s debut.
+Those that have played any previous entries in the series will be familiar with the wholesome LEGO experience that Traveller’s Tales provide.

 You’ll collect an assortment of studs, minikits, gold bricks, red bricks, and anything else you can get your hands on during your adventure, whilst also rescuing citizens in peril.

 As mere mortals with exceptional skills, Batman and Robin rely on a variety of suits to aid them in surpassing the hazards and puzzles that Traveller’s Tales throw at them.
 Such concoction includes the invisibility-granting Sensor Suit, surge-defying Electricity Suit, ice cannon-toting Ice Suit, and the fire-fighting Hazard Suit.
 With only one able to be worn at any given time, you’ll be switching between them all fairly regularly.